jperal720/improving_characterising_bias_in_compressed_models/README.md

 This subdirectory holds all work related to the replication of the CHARACTERISING BIAS IN COMPRESSED MODELS paper, and a series of experiments meant to both general inference and Compression Identified Exemplars (CIE) performance for our base model - ResNet18.

+### Results:

+The ResNet18 + ViT Encoder architecture reported an increase of 10% on recall and 5% on f1-score on the evaluations.
+Effectively improving on the original results of the paper.

 Please first create & activate a python3 virtual environment in this HW2 directory:

 For reference: Python 3.13.2 is the version used to build these experiments